Noise Perturbation for Saliency Prediction with Psychophysical Synthetic Images: Introduction

 In the age of deep learning, natural image saliency prediction has done very well \cite{Borji2021SaliencyPI}, as shown by ML\_Net \cite{Cornia16}, and DeepGaze II \cite{Kmmerer2016}.
 However, there are fewer studies that examine saliency prediction on psychophysical images under noise perturbation using CNNs and custom-designed psychophysical models and the relationship between CNNs and psychophysical saliency prediction models.
 This study is limited to predicting saliency for psychophysically oriented images with consideration of noise rather than natural images.
-Meanwhile, investigating artificial deep networks and human vision systems, specifically low-level vision functions, is central to this study.
-The connections between CNNs and low-level vision functions in humans are not fully understood at the moment.
-We find it puzzling that CNNs, on the other hand, rely entirely on low-level human visual processes.
-Additionally, we want to comprehend and test CNNs using psychophysical approaches and then improve their general and transferable learning abilities across various tasks.
+In the pursuit of advancing our understanding in this field, it is imperative to delve into the examination of artificial deep networks alongside the intricacies of the human visual system, with a specific focus on the fundamental aspects of low-level vision functions.
+At present, the precise nature of the connections that underlie the relationship between Convolutional Neural Networks (CNNs) and low-level vision functions in the human perceptual apparatus remains shrouded in ambiguity.
+This enigma arises from the perplexing realization that CNNs, as computational constructs, are fundamentally reliant upon the emulation of the very same low-level visual processes inherent to human perception.